AxisCommunications/axis-model-zoo/CONTRIBUTING.md

 - Follow the conventional commits message style in the commit messages
 - The PR will have to meet the sample code examples standard already available in the repository.
 - Explanatory comments related to code functions are required.
 Please write code comments for a better understanding of the code for other developers.
-- No PR will be accepted without having a well defined README (see examples in the repo) file for the sample code.

 And finally when you are satisfied with your changes, open a new PR.